Analysis | Trump has made it very, very easy to believe he tried to leverage his position to benefit his golf club

 After an outcry, the plan was scrapped.
 That the vetting process was less than comprehensive was soon made public, however obvious it may have been beforehand.
 With the emergence of the coronavirus pandemic, the summit itself was scrapped.

-Both Mulvaney and Trump had insisted that Doral wouldn’t have made money from foreign governments attending the summit — income which would have conflicted with a constitutional prohibition.
-It was a dubious claim but also one that obscured the ancillary benefits that the Trump Organization would receive: publicity, photos of prominent leaders on the property, potential income from other attendees or the influx of media or security who would also attend.
+Mulvaney and Trump had insisted that Doral wouldn’t have made money from foreign governments attending the summit — income that would have conflicted with a constitutional prohibition.
+It was a dubious claim but also one that obscured the ancillary benefits that the Trump Organization would receive: publicity, photos of prominent leaders on the property, potential income from other attendees, or the influx of media or security members who would also attend.

 Trump doesn’t have to steer money directly from the government to his businesses for the businesses to benefit.
 But he does steer money directly from the government to his businesses by insisting on visiting them twice a week on average over his first term in office.

 Did he try to get the British Open at Turnberry?
-The White House didn’t deny the Times’s report.
-But he’s certainly given America no reason to think that he wouldn’t have.
+The White House didn’t deny the New York Times’s report.
+But he’s certainly given the nation no reason to think that he wouldn’t have.